 Now that you know about each island, how do you visit Burano, Murano, and Torcello from Venice in the first place?
 For starters, definitely don’t take a tour!
 The cheapest tours cost just as much as a standard Venice all-day vaporetto (aka boat) pass, so why not just do it yourself to have more freedom?
 Plus, with an all-day vaporetto pass, you can use the ticket for a sunset boat ride up the Grand Canal once you return from the islands!
 This way, you get the biggest bang for your buck.

 If you are 29 years-old or under, I highly recommend buying the Rolling Venice Pass.
-I wish I knew about it earlier!
+I wish I had known about it earlier!
 It costs €6, but in order to buy it, you must also purchase (at minimum) an unlimited three-day vaporetto pass for €22.
 With the pass, you also get discounts on many attractions, like a €12 discount entrance to the Doge’s Palace!
 The one-day transport pass alone costs €20, and the two-day pass costs €30, so getting the Rolling Pass quickly pays for itself.
 You can buy the pass online or in person once in Venice.

 I didn’t reeeeally need a two-day transport pass, so I bought the normal one-day pass for €20, reasoning that it was cheaper than €6 + €22 for the three-day pass.
 Unfortunately, I didn’t see the €12 discount for the Doge’s Palace until after I already bought the one-day pass! *tear*